Master of Arts in Drama Therapy

 Career Paths

-- Clinical and organizational settings, working with children, adolescents, and adults throughout the lifecycle
+- Working with children, adolescents, and adults

-- Community mental health and psychiatric programs
+- Community mental health and psychiatric facilities

 - Private practice